ZenFone 5Q has four cameras and a 6-inch display

 The other cameras include a 16-megapixel shooter on the back of the phone and a 20-megapixel camera on the front.

-Unlike the Asus ZenFone 5, the ZenFone 5Q isn't a lookalike of the iPhone X ($799.99 at Cricket Wireless).
+Unlike the Asus ZenFone 5, the ZenFone 5Q isn't a lookalike of the iPhone X ($1,829.00 at Apple).
 There's no notch at the top and the dual rear camera is placed in the middle back of the phone, above the fingerprint sensor.
 The ZenFone 5Q has an edge-to-edge display, with slim bezels, an 18:9 screen ratio and curved metal edges.

 The midnight black color of the Asus ZenFone 5Q is now available for $299, which is about £225 or AU$400.
 In the US it sells at Amazon, Best Buy, B&H, Newegg and Abt.
 You can also buy it in moonlight white from Amazon, B&H, and Newegg.